 Try Plain Dosa, Egg Dosa, Idli with coconut and tomato chutney for breakfast.
 Don’t hesitate to try out the food served in the shacks just outside the fort in Gandikota.
 They serve very good food at affordable prices.
-Also ask them for Dinner beforehand if you are planning to stay at the camps as the quantity of food they make depends on orders placed.
+Also, ask them for Dinner beforehand if you are planning to stay at the camps as the quantity of food they make depends on orders placed.

-What Essentials to Carry for your Gandikota Trip?
+What Essentials to Carry for Your Gandikota Trip?

-Even in winter months, Andhra is quite hot and hence it’s advisable to consume lot of liquids to avoid heat stroke.
+Even in winter months, Andhra is quite hot and hence it’s advisable to consume a lot of liquids to avoid heat stroke.